-These should definitely be on your craft beer list to try before you die!
+These should all definitely be on your “Try before you die!” list.

 Our Top 15 Stout Beers Reviewed